 Retail trading typically involves relatively small transactions, perhaps in the hundreds or thousands of dollars.
-Institutional investors on the other hand, such as hedge funds, might move many millions of dollars with every trade.
+Institutional investors, such as hedge funds, might move millions of dollars with every trade.

 How Retail Investing Works

-Retail investors get started by opening a brokerage account either with a traditional or online broker.
-Online brokers may offer automated accounts, or robo advisor accounts, that can help investors who prefer a hands-off approach to build a portfolio.
+Retail investors start by opening a brokerage account with a traditional or online broker.
+Online brokers may offer automated accounts, also known as robo advisors, that can help investors who prefer a hands-off approach to building a financial portfolio.

-Investors transfer money into their brokerage account and then buy and sell securities, including a wide range of stocks, bonds, exchange-traded funds (ETFs), mutual funds, and index funds.
-Alternatively, they can have a financial professional do the buying and selling on their behalf.
+Investors transfer money into their brokerage account and then buy and sell securities, including a wide range of stocks, bonds, exchange-traded funds (ETFs), and mutual funds.
+Alternatively, they can have a financial professional buy and sell securities on their behalf.

-Investors may have to pay investment fees to make trades, especially when working with a professional.
+Investors may have to pay investment commissions and fees to make trades, especially when working with a professional.
 Because retail investors tend to make smaller trades, these fees may be relatively high.
-That said, many online brokerages have eliminated fees for individuals making trades for certain securities like stocks or ETFs.
-Investors can minimize the impact of fees by avoiding frequent trades and holding investments over the long term.
+That said, many online brokerages have reduced or eliminated commissions for individuals making trades for certain securities like stocks or ETFs.
+Investors can minimize the impact of commissions or fees by avoiding frequent trades and holding investments over the long term.

 What Impact Do Retail Investors Have on the Markets?

 Retail investors can greatly impact individual stocks and the market at large.
 According to some experts, individuals are now having a greater impact on the market than they have for the last decade.